David Reynolds storms to Race 2 Provisional Pole - Speedcafe

 Sunday 12th March, 2023 - 11:42am

 Penrite Racing’s David Reynolds has posted the fastest time in qualifying for Race 2 of the 2023 Repco Supercars Championship at Newcastle.
+The Grove Racing Mustang driver posted a 1:11.482 to finish 0.4872s ahead of Cam Waters, with James Golding third with a 1.11.5328.

 Recently proclaimed Race 1 winner Cam Waters topped the timesheet early with a 1:12.005, with Chaz Mostert next before Will Brown slotted in between the pair in the #9 Erebus Camaro.

-Cameron Hill then parked the nose of the #35 Truck Assist Camaro facing the wall at Turn 9, after losing the rear-end on entry and tagging the wall, damaging the rear bumper.
+Cameron Hill then parked the nose of the #35 Truck Assist Camaro facing the wall at Turn 9, after losing the rear-end on entry and tagging the opposite fence, damaging the rear bumper.

-After the yellow flags, David Reynolds posted a 1:11.8159 in the #26 Penrite Racing Mustang lap to bump Waters off the top spot, ahead of Courtney, Mostert, Brown – while the Red Bull Ampol Racing drivers were yet to turn a lap at the halfway point of the 20-minute session.
+The yellow flags saw the majority of the field pit, but an out-of-sequence David Reynolds was back track to post a 1:11.8159 in the #26 Penrite Racing Mustang to bump Waters off the top spot, ahead of James Courtney, Mostert and Brown – while the Red Bull Ampol Racing drivers were yet to turn a lap at the halfway point of the 20-minute session.

-PremiAir Racing’s James Golding then knocked Waters off the top spot with a 1.11.5328, then Hazelwood, with a 1.11.7799 to slot third behind Waters and ahead of Reynolds and Mostert.
+PremiAir Racing’s James Golding then knocked Waters off the top spot with a 1.11.5328, while Todd Hazelwood, with a 1.11.7799, slotted his CoolDrive Mustang into third behind Waters and ahead of Reynolds and Mostert.

-Brodie Kostecki – yesterday’s polesitter – fitted softer springs to the #99 Erebus Camaro having been only 13th fastest with six minutes to go.
-Further down the words, ADP sat 17th while Davison was the quicker DJR Mustang in sixth.
+Brodie Kostecki – yesterday’s polesitter – fitted softer springs to the #99 Erebus Camaro, having been only 13th fastest with six minutes of the session remaining.
+Further down the order, Anton De Pasquale sat in 17th while teammate Will Davison was the quicker of the two Dick Johnson Racing Mustangs in sixth.

-Reynolds then regrouped with an on-edge lap with a fastest sector 1 and 3 to go P1 at 1.11.4872 ahead of the final runs, with the order Reynolds, Golding, Waters, Hazelwood, Mostert, Davison and Matt Payne.
-Shane van Gisbergen was eighth with Red Bull Ampol Racing team mate 21st with three minutes left of the session, while Reynolds parked his Grove Racing Mustang for the session, running out of sequence.
+Reynolds then regrouped with an on-edge lap with a fastest sector 1 and 3 to go fastest with a 1.11.4872, with the order Reynolds, Golding, Waters, Hazelwood, Mostert, Davison and the second Penrite Mustang of Matt Payne.
+Shane van Gisbergen was eighth with Red Bull Ampol Racing team Broc Feeney 21st with three minutes left of the session, while Reynolds parked his Grove Racing Mustang for the session, running out of sequence.

-Waters was fast again, setting purple sectors but his 1:11.5019 saw him jump Golding for second, but not supplant Reynolds.
+Waters was fast again, setting purple sectors, and while his 1:11.5019 saw him jump Golding for second, it was not enough to replace Reynolds as the fastest.

-At the chequered flag, no one could match David Reynolds who will be the last car out in this afternoon’s Top Ten Shootout.
+At the chequered flag, no one could match David Reynolds, who will be the last car out in this afternoon’s Top Ten Shootout.

-Yesterday’s pole-sitter Kostecki could only manage 15th, while neither DJR car made the Shootout, with Davison 11th and De Pasquale 21st.
+Kostecki could only manage 15th, while neither DJR car made the Shootout, with Davison 11th and De Pasquale 21st.

 Join the discussion below in the Speedcafe.com comments section